Guidance on licensing, labelling, packaging, chemical safety when importing drinks.

 Preservatives, food colourings, sweeteners and flavourings

 Some drinks may contain preservatives, food colourings, sweeteners or flavourings.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU or may have different permissions e.g. lower maximum levels of use, or only permitted in a small number of products.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB or may have different permissions e.g. lower maximum levels of use, or only permitted in a small number of products.

 For information on food flavourings, sweeteners, food colourings and preservatives, please contact our Food Additives team.